Succeeding With Sclerals

 The scleral lenses worked wonders by allowing Ben’s eyes to properly focus light to the retina.
 Several appointments with his eye doctorensured that the scleral lenses were fit just right.
 Ben can now see clearly and effortlessly, read the board and his textbooks, all of which have enabled him to graduate from college with honors.

-If you or your child have astigmatism, make your life easier by following in Ben’s steps and ask Melania Napolitano, O.D. about scleral lenses.
+If you or your child have astigmatism, make your life easier by following in Ben’s steps and ask Dr. Melania and Dr. Maria about scleral lenses.

 For Georgette, Sclerals Are the Perfect Fit

 Just imagine how Georgette felt, at age 15, when she was diagnosed with keratoconus.

 No one wants to hear that their cornea is thinning and gradually bulging outward into a cone shape.
 But that’s exactly what happened to Georgette.
 Because keratoconus causes blurred vision and sensitivity to light, Georgette often found herself squinting to help her see clearly.

 That’s when her eye doctor suggested scleral lenses.
 Having never worn contact lenses, Georgette hesitated, then reconsidered.
 “Let’s do it,” she concluded.